 Spend a day in Cascais

 Formerly a humble fishing village, Cascais has transformed into a stylish seaside resort known for its scenic promenade, golden beaches, and relaxed coastal charm.
 Highlights include Boca do Inferno, a dramatic rock formation where Atlantic waves crash into the cliffs with breathtaking force.
 Many Cascais tours include this natural wonder along with stops at historic sites and hidden beaches, offering a well-rounded glimpse into the town’s beauty and rich heritage.
+Discover our guide to the best things to do in Cascais.

 Discover Cabo da Roca